RepReach/hiring-exercises/README.md

 5. Be sure to include the following in your submission
     * a `README.md` with the following information
         * **A few screenshots of the finished product**.
-Show off that work! 📸
         * A short explanation of what you built
         * How to test/demo/run (if applicable)
-            * NOTE: a 'working' exercise is awesome, however it is NOT a hard requirement.
-We mean it!
+            * NOTE: a 'working' exercise is awesome, however it is not a hard requirement.
         * Any feedback/notes (i.e. if something was hard, confusing, frustrating, etc)
         * Anything else you'd lke us to know about your submission
     * a `ROADMAP.md` with what you would add/change if you had more time.
 Dream big.